LinguistDeveloper/clarive/docs/en/rules/palette/services/get-topic-with-condition.markdown

 ---
 title: Get topics that matches conditions
 index: 5000
-icon: topic
+icon: service-topic-condition
 ---

 Service that returns the topics that meet the conditions established.

 Form to configure has the following fields: